dtonhofer/sudoku_solver_in_java/README.md

 - The "alldifferent" constraint misses the trick that if there are n decision variables with the same domain of size n, none of the values in that domain can appear in any decision variable being monitored by that constraint.
 - More tests.

+## History

+- 2021-10-05 Original version in Java 16.
+- 2024-06-19 Updated for Java 21, reorganized into a "project", fixed code according to IDE suggestions.

 ## Done differently